UFL-Autonomy-Park/apark_wiki/docs/tutorials/simulation-installation.md

 And the drone should take off!

 Additionally, from QGroundControl, it is possible to manually give set point commands to move the drone (to move to desired point/ rotate around fixed point).
-Commands from QGroundControl will be visable and executed in the Gazebo simulation.
+Commands from QGroundControl will be visible and executed in the Gazebo simulation.

 **Note**: For the installation process, stop here in the PX4 document: We don't download Micro XRCE-DDS Agent & Client because we work with MAVROS to communicate with the PX4 (Discussed next).